-IF YOU HAVE BEEN INJURED ON THE JOB, PLEASE VISIT OUR WORKER'S COMPENSATION PAGE
+IF YOU HAVE BEEN INJURED ON THE JOB, PLEASE VISIT OUR WORKER'S COMPENSATION PRACTICE AREA

 Have you or a loved one been the victim of discrimination at the workplace?
 Discrimination and harassment in the workplace can be very subtle and difficult to uncover as it may appear in many forms.
 Age, race, gender, religion, and even a person’s physical appearance can all be the basis of discriminatory or harassing actions.

 At Altman & Altman LLP, our attorneys regularly represent clients throughout Massachusetts that have endured a substandard level of dignity and respect at the hands of their employers.

 - What to Know About the WARN Act